primatejs/primate/docs/blog/introducing-rcompat.md

 can easily switch between the runtimes, testing stability vs. modern features, finding the best runtime for a given app.

-### Forward compatibility
+## Forward compatibility

 rcompat offers forward compatibility in the sense that it can add support for new runtimes as they emerge *even* on minor updates (as this isn't considered breaking existing code), allowing you to run old code that was written with rcompat by newer runtimes.
-No other standard library for JavaScript offers this kind of flexibility.
+No other server side interoperability layer for JavaScript offers this kind of flexibility.

-### Batteries included
+## Batteries included

 rcompat is designed with many submodules in mind, including `rcompat/fs` for filesystem operations, `rcompat/http` for using a modern HTTP server working